FluxML/MLJFlux.jl/README.md

   comparison).
 This allows one to dynamically modify learning rates, for example.

-- Here `model=mach.model` is the associated MLJ model
+Here `model=mach.model` is the associated MLJ model.

 The warm restart feature makes it possible to apply early stopping criteria, as defined in